-The purpose of this section is to explain the methodology Railinc utilized to apply miles to the 2018 Miling and Modifying Waybill Sample file.
+The purpose of this section is to explain the methodology Railinc utilized to apply miles to the 2021 Miling and Modifying Waybill Sample file.
 The foundation of the mileage methodology is the TRAIN II system.
 The TRAIN II system is the mechanism used by over 500 railroads to report movement events to Railinc for sharing with other railroads and their customers.
-An overview of the TRAIN II system is provided in Appendix C and a detailed document is also available from Railinc.
+An overview of the TRAIN II system is provided in Appendix B and a detailed document is also available from Railinc.
 The messages from the TRAIN II system are stored in the Event Repository (ER).

-Because there is no direct link between the waybills in the sample and the movement events railroads report to Railinc in the ER, the goal of Railinc's miling methodology is to apply ER railroad miles to the waybills.
+Since there is no direct link between the waybills in the sample and the movement events railroads report to Railinc in the ER, the goal of Railinc's miling methodology is to apply ER railroad miles to the waybills.
 The methodology is structured to ensure event-based data is utilized as the primary source of mileage.
 The first step is to determine if the waybill in the sample can be matched to a set of events based on the waybill date, the railroads involved and the origin and destination.
 (There are waybills in the sample that did not have movement events recorded in the ER.)
-If a suitable event match cannot be determined, we look to see if there are very similar waybills in the 2018 sample that were miled based on events.
+If a suitable event match cannot be determined, we look to see if there are very similar waybills in the 2021 sample that were miled based on events.
 If a sufficient number of similar event-miled waybills are found, we use that pattern of waybills to determine the miles.
 If too few or no similar event-miled waybills are found, utilize an Enhanced Waybill Routing Logic (EWRL) model that is based on the Federal Railroad Administration's North American Rail Network.
-Thus, the three steps are: (1) match waybill data to Railinc event data (sum miles for event pairs in the trip), (2) apply pattern matching to any waybills not miled after step 1 and (3) utilize the EWRL model for any waybills not miled after step 2.
-Each of the high level steps and the sub processes are outlined in this section.
+Thus, the three steps are: (1) match waybill data to Railinc event data (sum miles for event pairs in the trip), (2) apply pattern matching to any waybills not miled after step 1 and

+(3) utilize the EWRL model for any waybills not miled after step 2.
+Each of the high-level steps and the sub processes are outlined in this section.

-Table 5-1 outlines the summary statistics for the three step process.
-There were a total of 649,772 waybills submitted for the 2018 STB Waybill Sample:
+Table 5-1 outlines the summary statistics for the three-step process.
+There was a total of 2,081,071 waybills submitted for the 2021 STB Waybill Sample:

-Three Step Methodology Count Percent of Total

-Match Waybill Data To Railinc Event Data 564,849 80.81%
+Three Step Methodology Count Percent of Total Match Waybill Data to Railinc Event Data 1,479,908 71.11% Pattern Matching 274,402 13.19% Enhanced Waybill Routing Logic 326,761 15.70% Total 2,081,071 100%

-Pattern Matching 66,844 9.56%

-Enhanced Waybill Routing Logic 67,298 9.63%

-Total 698,991 100%